Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail: Simulation setup

-\subsection{Simulation Setup}
+\section{Simulation setup}

-For this study, we conducted 2D fully kinetic simulations with the Particle-in-Cell code ECsim/RelSIM \cite{Lapenta_2017, Bacchini_2023}, which in the nonrelativistic limit conserves energy exactly to machine precision when the time-centering parameter $\theta=0.5$.
-The simulations are initialized using a double Harris current sheet \cite{Harris_1962}, where the magnetic field and number density are described by $B_x(y) = B_0 \tanh(y/\delta)$ and $n_{i,e}(y) = n_d \sech(y/\delta)$, respectively, with $B_0$ the background magnetic field, $\delta$ the half-thickness of the initial current sheet, and $n_d$ the plasma number density in the current sheet.
-The upstream plasma is initialized with uniform temperature and density as described below.
-Our simulations use periodic boundary conditions along both axes and a small initial perturbation to expedite the onset of MR. All simulation setups discussed below are based on the MR event observed on July 11, 2017, which was previously studied with fully kinetic simulations by \citeA{Nakamura_2018}.
-In that work, a notable agreement was found between fluid plasma quantities measured by virtual spacecraft probes in the simulations and the MMS3 observation.
-In the same spirit, the input parameters used in our runs are taken from observational data and are represented in Table~\ref{tab:sim_overview}, which provides a summary of all the runs we performed.
+We conducted fully kinetic 2D simulations with the particle-in-cell code ECsim/RelSIM \citep{Lapenta_2017, Bacchini_2023}, which in the nonrelativistic limit conserves energy exactly (to machine precision).
+The simulations were initialized using a double Harris current sheet \citep{Harris_1962}, periodic boundary conditions along both axes, and a small initial perturbation to expedite the onset of MR. All simulation setups discussed below are based on the MR event observed on July 11, 2017, which was previously studied with fully kinetic simulations by \citet{Nakamura_2018}.
+In that work, a notable agreement was found between fluid plasma quantities measured by virtual spacecraft probes and the MMS3 observation.
+In the same spirit, the input parameters used in our runs are taken from observational data, described in Appendix~\ref{sec:Observations}.